https://github.com/r-lib/pkgdown/issues/2704

 age

-Input integer value to indicate the age of the patient.
+Input integer value to indicate the age of the patient in years.

 sex